 The bachelor degree also offers the possibility to continue studies in a master's programme either at home or abroad.
-In Göttingen, for example, a bachelor alumni with a good grade may apply for the four-semester long master's programmes in International Economics (German/ English skills required), in Development Economics (English-language programme), in Taxation (German skills required) or in Applied Statistics (German/English skills required) or in History of Global Markets (German or English (proficiency in both English and German is recommended)).
+In Göttingen, for example, a bachelor graduate with a good grade may apply for the four-semester long master's programmes in International Economics (German/ English skills required), in Development Economics (English-language programme), in Applied Statistics (German/English skills required) or in History of Global Markets (German/English skills required).

-Applicants interested in the M.A. in International Economics or the M.A. in Development Economics have also the option to apply for a two-year-English-language double degree programme in cooperation with the University of Groningen, the Netherlands (International Economics) and in cooperation with the University of Stellenbosch, South Africa and the University of Florence, Italy (Development Economics), respectively.
+Applicants interested in the MSc in International Economics or the MSc in Development Economics have also the option to apply for a two-year-English-language double degree programme in cooperation with the University of Groningen, the Netherlands (International Economics) and in cooperation with the University of Stellenbosch, South Africa, the University of Florence, Italy, and the University of Clermont Auvergne, France (Development Economics), respectively.

 Related and Consecutive/Graduate Programmes